denisyukphp/throttler/README.md

 }
 ```

-Set weight for a Node as the second argument in constructor if you are using weighted-strategies.
+Set weight for Node as the second argument in constructor if you are using weighted-strategies.

 ## Benchmarks

-Run `composer bench` to check out strategies benchmarks from the package:
+Run `composer bench` to check out strategies benchmarks:

 ```text
 +-------------------------------+------+-----+---------+-------+-------+--------+-------+